openjdk/jdk/doc/testing.md

 If your locale is non-US, some tests are likely to fail.
 To work around this you can set the locale to US.
 On Unix platforms simply setting `LANG="en_US"` in the environment before running tests should work.
-On Windows, setting `JTREG="VM_OPTIONS=-Duser.language=en -Duser.country=US"` helps for most, but not all test cases.
+On Windows or MacOS, setting `JTREG="VM_OPTIONS=-Duser.language=en -Duser.country=US"` helps for most, but not all test cases.